 Yes!
 At the core of CBT is changing thoughts to change moods.
 So CBT is a therapy that is used often to alleviate symptoms of anxiety and depression with strong scientific support for its effectiveness.
 Depression and anxiety often occur with ADHD, so when CBT is used to help improve functioning in ADHD, feelings of worry and sadness can also decrease as mood improves.

 Yes.
 In ADD and ADHD there are core symptoms like inattention and impulsivity, with far-reaching effects that make daily living, working, and being attentive in relationships really hard.
 With so many symptoms affecting so much, the gold standard in ADHD treatment is typically a combination of treatments.
 So you might combine CBT with medication treatment and with accommodations at school or work.
 Medication can help boost focus by making naturally occurring neurochemicals in the brain, like dopamine, more available to sustain focus across the day.
 Accommodations at work or school, like extra time to complete tasks and a quiet place to work, can support focus and persistence further.
-Psychotherapy like CBT can help you learn new strategies and new ways of thinking, so your thoughts and esteem support work completion rather than sabotage them.
-Individuals with ADHD can certainly use CBT as a single treatment, or they combine it with others to support focus and persistence even further!
+Psychotherapy, like CBT, can help you learn new strategies and new ways of thinking, so your thoughts and esteem support you completing your work, rather than sabotaging it.
+Individuals with ADHD can certainly use CBT as a single treatment, or they can combine it with others to support focus and persistence even further!

 Thoughts, feelings, and actions are connected and influence each other.
 This is a core principle in CBT.
 What you think influences what you feel, and what you do.
 You can be consciously aware of your thoughts—this is another core principle of CBT—and changing your thoughts can help you change your feelings, and the actions that follow.